Your top bath and body care questions, answered

 1. What is the ideal temperature for a bath?
 I am of the ‘as hot as you can stand’ school of thought, but the truth is that some people should NOT take scalding hot baths – people who are pregnant, who have certain medical conditions, and who have sensitive skin.
 In terms of the herbal benefits, they will not be diminished by the temperature of the bathwater either way – though we do find a hot bath more relaxing, and it will work to open pores more than cool water would, thus allowing better absorption of our skin-loving oils and ingredients.

-2. Should I add my bath salts/bath fizz/bath tea to a full tub or put it right under the running water?
-Unlike bubble-based products that produce the most satisfying (and chemical-filled) foam when poured under hot running water, with salt, it doesn’t matter; the product will dissolve the same way, either way.
+2. Should I add my bath salts/bath bombs/bath tea to a full tub or put it right under the running water?
+Unlike bubble-based products that produce the most satisfying (and chemical-based) foam when poured under hot running water, with salt, it doesn’t matter; the product will dissolve the same way, either way.
 When using a bath tea bag, either oat-based or herb-based, giving it a periodic squeeze under the water during your bath will ensure a stronger brew, just like with the kind of tea you drink.

 3. Do I need to wash my face before I use my mud mask?
 No, our mud mask is powerful enough that you don’t need a squeaky clean face first – the mineralized Dead Sea mud will pull the junk out of your pores very effectively, as long as your face is damp first.
 If you have sensitive skin, we recommend not cleansing prior to use, as the mask will work (and tingle) anyway, without the higher risk of irritation that comes with scrubbing first.
-PS after you take it off with a warm wet washcloth (the quickest and easiest way to remove clingy mud masks), feel free to splash cool or cold water on afterwards to tighten pores even further!
+PS after you take it off with a warm wet washcloth (the quickest and easiest way to remove clingy mud masks, which also aids in exfoliation), feel free to splash cool or cold water on afterwards to tighten pores even further!

 4. Why do I get a bath tub ring when I soak with natural products?
 For a while we used Hawaiian Black Lava Salt in some of our bath products and whoa, you haven’t seen a bath tub ring until you’ve seen a black lava salt bathtub ring!
 But most natural products will leave a ring of some sort if they contain oils, even plant oils like the ones we use.
-This is because oil will cling to the sides of your tub along with any colour that may have been used in the product plus whatever has been cleansed off your body.
+This is because oil will cling to the sides of your tub along with any natural colour that may have been used in the product plus whatever has been cleansed off your body.
 Commercially produced bath bombs get around this with emulsifiers like PEG-80, which ensures even dispersal of oils through the water (you guessed it though, making oil and water mix well involves chemicals you may not want on your skin).
 For us, wiping out the tub is a very small price to pay for a great natural bath!

 5. My SaltZ&Co soap doesn’t lather as well as Irish Spring.
 Our all natural glycerin soap base is super moisturizing and because it’s detergent-free, it doesn’t give the ‘big bubble’ lather you might be used to.
 However, if you use a bath pouf, it will maximize the amount of creamy lather and either way, glycerin soap is a great way to get a deep clean without drying or irritating your skin!